Snorkan/tools/README.md

 ![`nf-core modules install abacas`](docs/images/nf-core-modules-install.svg)

-You can pass the module name as an optional argument to `nf-core modules install` instead of using the cli prompt, eg: `nf-core modules install fastqc`.
+You can pass the module name as an optional argument to `nf-core modules install` instead of using the cli prompt, e.g. `nf-core modules install fastqc`.
 You can specify a pipeline directory other than the current working directory by using the `--dir <pipeline dir>`.

 There are three additional flags that you can use when installing a module: